 This plan will be applied in the following instances:

-- An individual is self-isolating because of a positive test within the household.
+- An individual is self-isolating because of a positive test, but are not symptomatic.

 - A local or national lockdown, where only vulnerable children and children of critical workers are accessing in-school provision.

 Our remote education plan relies heavily on the use of Google Classrooms.
 This is why we are also using this platform as a way to set weekly homework.
 It is important that you have logged onto this and are becoming familiar with how it works.
 If you have any questions about Google Classroom, please contact the school office or use the 'Google Classroom Parent's Guide' at the bottom of the page.

 Remote learning is only set for children who are well and able to engage in learning.
 Those children who are symptomatic and therefore ill, must recover before engaging in learning again.

 We are all improving our online skills and Google Classroom is quickly becoming a very effective place for learning.
 Teachers are providing more opportunities for you to communicate with your classmates and with the adults working with you.
 Here’s a few pointers to get the most out of your Google Classroom:

 Turn in your work: this will send a message to you teacher to say your work is ready to look at.
 Your teacher can then respond more promptly.

 Respond to your feedback: To help you learn more effectively, teachers are leaving you comments in your work for you to respond to.
 You can click on their comments and reply, answering their questions or making changes.